Objective: Perform a simulated controlled emergency swimming ascent (CESA) for a distance of 9 meters/30 feet.

 - Elevate the BCD hose to release the expanding gas during ascent.
 Elevating the hose also protects your head.

-- Swim diagonally for 9 meters/30 feet while slowly exhaling all the way, keeping an open airway, and emitting a continuous aaah sound.
+- Swim diagonally from deep water to the surface for 9 meters/30 feet while slowly exhaling all the way, keeping an open airway, and emitting a continuous aaah sound.

 - Do not swim faster than 9 meters/30 feet per minute.